Heaviside's dolphin: Habitat preferences

 Heaviside's dolphins typically remain nearshore in the mornings where they typically socialise and rest.
 When nearshore their distribution patterns are remarkably predictable within and between years, with the animals showing highly consistent use of aggregation sites at the exposed western tips of most bays throughout South Africa and Namibia, but they are rarely seen in the protected shallows of these bays.
 Outside of bays, they show relatively high densities along exposed sandy beaches, but these may be a secondary choice after a preference for areas where there is a high abundance of their main prey item; juvenile hake (Merluccius capensis) in adjacent offshore waters.
 Most commonly sighted within sea surface temperatures of 9 to 15 C and depths less than 100 m.

 Behaviour

-Heaviside's dolphins are energetic and social animals, especially when nearshore in the mornings Behaviour when offshore tends to be less playful an may include a rest phase when moving offshore to feed.
+Heaviside's dolphins are energetic and social animals, especially when nearshore in the mornings.
+Behaviour when offshore tends to be less playful and may include a rest phase when moving offshore to feed.
 They are attracted to boats and frequently bow-ride.
 Individuals can also be seen surfing in coastal waves.
 Iconic vertical leaps clear the water before re-entering headfirst with almost no splash.
 Heaviside's dolphins use echolocation to find and capture prey.
-Mating typically occurs in social groups of 3-7 individuals which remain in a small area exhibiting extensive rolling, touching and position changes with frequent leaps by one of pairs of animals which potentially serve a competitive function.
+Mating typically occurs in social groups of 3–7 individuals which remain in a small area exhibiting extensive rolling, touching and position changes with frequent leaps by one of pairs of animals which potentially serve a competitive function.